Yuki no Shingun

 "Yuki no Shingun" (雪の進軍) is a Japanese gunka composed in 1895 by Imperial Japanese Army musician Nagai Kenshi who reflected his experience in the Battle of Weihaiwei during the First Sino-Japanese War.
-The song was banned in the Imperial Japanese Army during World War II and was used in the 1977 film Mount Hakkoda.
+The song was banned in the Imperial Japanese Army during World War II, and has since been used in many works of media including the 1977 film Mount Hakkoda.